gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/01-problem-solving.md

 ### Explore Examples

-Next to ensure we understand the problem we need to develop example inputs and determine what the output *should* be.
+Next to ensure we understand the problem we need to develop example inputs and determine what the output *should* be for those given inputs.
 In industry this might involve drawing up mock-ups of the program and running through scenarios, or asking a customer or a team member to do so.
 It could also involve generating sample input data and determining what the output should be.

 In general it's most helpful to develop a few examples which will test the bounaries of what is possible for input.
 These are called *edge-cases*.